NickCis/nckweb.com.ar/content/blog/a-pain-in-the-react-challenges-behind-ssr/index.md

   });
 ```

+**Note:** Although, React router has a package which does this job, [react-router-config](https://www.npmjs.com/package/react-router-config), to keep things simple the example won't use it.

 On client side, we'll have to add some code to run the `getInitialProps` method (something like the [After component does in afterjs](https://github.com/jaredpalmer/after.js/blob/master/src/After.tsx)).

 For the sake of simplicity, we'll follow a slightly different approach than _afterjs_.
 On the `componentDidMount` and `componentDidUpdate` methods, we'll just call `getInitialProps` :